Celton Biai

-Celton Anssumane Biai (born 13 August 2000) is a professional footballer who plays as a goalkeeper for Eerste Divisie club Dordrecht.
+Celton Anssumane Biai (born 13 August 2000) is a professional footballer who plays as a goalkeeper for club Excelsior.
 Born in Portugal, he plays for the Guinea-Bissau national team.

 Club career

 Biai is a youth product of the academy Benfica, having joined them at the age of 9 in 2009.
 On 14 September 2018, he signed his first professional contract with Benfica until 2023.
 He was the named the goalie of the season for the U23 Liga Revelação for the 2018–19 season.
 On 30 January 2020, he transferred to Vitória SC where he was initially assigned to their reserves.
 He made his senior debut with Vitória SC in a 3–1 Taça de Portugal win over Canelas on 15 October 2022.

-In January 2024, Biai signed for Dutch Eerste Divisie club Dordrecht on a two-and-a-half-year contract with the option for a further year.
+In January 2024, Biai signed for Eerste Divisie club Dordrecht on a two-and-a-half-year contract with the option for a further year.

+On 17 July 2026, Biai moved to Eredivisie club Excelsior Rotterdam on a two-season deal.